-Progressive Crane is a leading manufacturer of world-class overhead cranes with more than 40 years of experience.
+Progressive Crane and FHS, Inc. are leading manufacturers of world-class overhead cranes with more than 40 years of experience.
 We engineer and build custom solutions ranging from light-duty economical cranes to large-capacity, high-duty cycle cranes with welded plate-box girders.

 If you’re interested in receiving a quote on a new overhead crane system, or would like to schedule a consultation, contact one of our Crane Specialists today.

 Copyright 2017.
 Mazzella Companies.